This melting ice science project uses salt to melt tunnels in the ice and watercolors to highlight the tunnels. Fun for kids and adults alike!

 This melting ice science experiment is one worth doing (and repeating).

-I hope you try it!
+We hope you try it!
 And if you’ve tried it before, give it another go!

 Pin It for Later